 Ship pull request, if the changes are only in Markdown files, the pull request will be automatically merged without wasting the resources to run the CI.

 See the following pull request for an example.

 If the changes are in other file extensions, Reviewpad will add the

 run-build label and this label will trigger the CI.
-Once the CI job is completed, the Reviewpad action will run again and now validate the result of the CI.
+Once the CI job is completed, Reviewpad will run again and now validate the result of the CI.

 This way we can automatically merge pull requests with the guarantee that the CI process was successful.

 That's it!
 This is how we ensure that some pull requests are systematically merged without manual code reviews with the guarantee that the CI process is green.

 If you are curious to see the whole process in action, check out our GitHub repository.